Free Domain Scanner & Reputation API

 Field Type Description

-subject String Checked domain
+subject String The domain that was checked.

 For programming languages